Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: The Li WO electrochemical memristor

+The dynamics of the LiWES can be tuned by changing the write pulse properties, such as pulse width and amplitude \cite{Wan_et_moi}.
+To replicate the device behavior for a given pulse, we need to obtain the mean and standard deviation of the model parameters ($A_1,A_2,\tau_1,\tau_2$).
+We first compute the rest conductance by averaging the conductance before pulse onset and subtracting this from the data.
+We then combine (\ref{eq:G(t)}) and (\ref{eq:Gki(t)}) to compute the response, which we split into two parts:

+We fit the model parameters ($A_1,A_2,\tau_1,\tau_2$) using the least squares fit between the experimental data after the write pulse ($t > t_0+w$) and $G_{decay}(t)$ using the Gauss-Newton algorithm.
+We use the model and fitted parameters to predict the responses for $t \leq t_0+w$.

-We fit the model to multiple recordings of pulses with different pulse amplitude (ranging from 1$V$ to 4$V$) and duration (ranging from 200$\mu$s to 1~ms), to calculate the distribution of each parameter of the model (for details, refer to the supplementary materials).
-Fig. \ref{fig:Fitting} shows an example of the descriptive model fitted to data recorded with a stimuli pulse of duration 200$~\mu$s and amplitude of 1$V$.
-The fitting results are reported in Table \ref{tab:FixedV} and Table \ref{tab:FixedT}.
-The tables show the mean and standard deviations of the fitted parameters estimates over 20 recordings for the 200us 1V pulse and 5 recordings for the remaining conditions.
-Values are normalized so that baseline conductance before stimulation was zero and mean conductance after stimulation (the sum of $A_1,A_2$) was one.
-The decay constants, $\tau_1$ and $\tau_2$, were found to be in the range of $10-20~ms$ and around $500~ms$ respectively.
-The fitting accuracy was measured using the root mean square error (RMSE) and referred as $\eta$.
-This variable, $\eta$, is used to define the inherent noise in the device and recording setup.
-We assume this noise to be additive white Gaussian noise with standard deviation equal to the RMSE ($\eta$).
+To find the parameters of the stochastic model, we repeated the model fit using data from multiple recordings of pulses with different pulse amplitudes (ranging from 1$V$ to 4$V$) and durations (ranging from 200$\mu$s to 1~ms).
+Based on these fits, we calculated the distributions of the model parameters.
+We report the fitting results in Table \ref{tab:FixedV} and Table \ref{tab:FixedT}.
+The tables show the mean and standard deviations of the parameter estimates fitted over 20 recordings for the 200us 1V pulse and 5 recordings for the remaining conditions.
+The variance of the noise $\sigma_\eta$ was set to the mean square error of the fit.
+For details, refer to the supplementary materials.